vipulnaik/diet-exercise-health/events/2024/2024-09-27-onward-minor-inflammation-of-lower-neck.md

 ### 2024-09-30

 The water block flex bandage appears to have survived overnight and is still intact in the morning.
 It stayed intact throughout the day.
 I didn't experience any further inflammation in the area

 ### 2024-10-01

 I took the water block flex bandage off around 10 AM, about 48 hours after I had put it on.
-There's still a bit of a red dot but no surrounding redness.
-My plan is to keep the area open for a few hours and after that I will likely put anothe water block flex bandage on the area.
-I want to leave the area open a little bit to make sure there is no maceration and to let the surrounding skin breathe.
+There was still a bit of a red dot but no surrounding redness.
+My plan was to keep the area open for a few hours and after that I will likely put anothe water block flex bandage on the area.
+I wanted to leave the area open a little bit to make sure there is no maceration and to let the surrounding skin breathe.

+At around 1 PM, I put a new water block flex bandage on.

 ## Muscle strain as a potential explanation